Francis of Assisi

 The oldest surviving depiction of Saint Francis is a fresco near the entrance of the Benedictine abbey of Subiaco, painted between March 1228 and March 1229.
 He is depicted without the stigmata, but the image is a religious image and not a portrait.

 Giovanni di Pietro di Bernardone (c.
 1181 – 3 October 1226), known as Francis of Assisi, (Note: His mother was French and that may be why he was known as Francesco (Francis), a name with the possible meaning 'Frenchman'.)
 (Note: Francesco d'Assisi) was an Italian (Note: Though an Italian nation state had yet to be established, the Latin equivalent of the term Italian (italus) had been in use for natives of the region since antiquity.
 For example in Pliny the Elder, Letters 9.23.) mystic, poet and Catholic friar who founded the religious order of the Franciscans.

-Inspired to lead a Christian life of poverty, he became a beggar and an itinerant preacher.
+Born into a wealthy family in Assisi, Italy, he was inspired towards a life of poverty and religious devotion as a young man and began his efforts by repairing chapels and caring for the sick in his hometown.
+Soon after, he gathered a band of followers in the city who joined in his lifestyle, and following a journey to Rome to meet Pope Innocent III, he received approval for the foundation of the Order of Friars Minor, which is commonly known as the Franciscan Order.

+Under his leadership, the order rapidly increased in size.
+Notable events in his religious career include his meeting with Clare of Assisi, who founded the Second Order of St. Francis commonly known as the Poor Clares, his journey to Egypt in 1219 in an attempt to convert the sultan Al-Kamil and put an end to the conflict of the Fifth Crusade, and his arrangement of the first live nativity scene as part of the annual Christmas celebration in Greccio.
+According to Christian tradition, Francis displayed stigmata resembling the wounds on the hands and feet of crucified Christ during the apparition of a seraphic angel in a religious ecstasy in 1224 and died two years later in 1226 at the age of 44.

 One of the most venerated figures in Christianity, Francis was canonized by Pope Gregory IX on 16 July 1228.
 He is commonly portrayed wearing a brown habit with a rope tied around his waist, featuring three knots symbolizing the evangelical counsels of poverty, chastity, and obedience.

-In 1219, Francis went to Egypt in an attempt to convert the sultan Al-Kamil and put an end to the conflict of the Fifth Crusade.
-In 1223, he arranged for the first live nativity scene as part of the annual Christmas celebration in Greccio.
-(Note: The Christmas scenes made by Francis at the time were not inanimate objects, but live ones, later rendered into inanimate representations of the Holy Family.)
-According to Christian tradition, Francis received the stigmata during the apparition of a Seraphic angel in a religious ecstasy in 1224.

-Francis is associated with patronage of animals and the environment.
-It became customary for churches to hold ceremonies blessing animals on his feast day of 4 October, which became World Animal Day.
-Francis was noted for his devotion to the Eucharist.
-Along with Catherine of Siena, Francis was designated patron saint of Italy.
-He is also the namesake of the city of San Francisco.
-17 September is the feast of Francis' stigmatization.
+Francis is associated with patronage of animals and the environment and, along with Catherine of Siena, is patron saint of Italy.